orobix/quadra/docs/tutorials/examples/sklearn_classification.md

   device: cuda:0
   output:
     folder: classification_experiment
-    save_backbone: true
     report: true
     example: true
     test_full_data: true
 ```

 This will train a logistic regression classifier using a resnet18 backbone, resizing the images to 224x224 and using a 5-fold cross validation.
 The `class_to_idx` parameter is used to map the class names to indexes, the indexes will be used to train the classifier.
 The `output` parameter is used to specify the output folder and the type of output to save.
 The `export.types` parameter can be used to export the model in different formats, at the moment `torchscript`, `onnx` and `pytorch` are supported.
-Since `save_backbone` is set to true, the backbone (in torchscript and pytorch format) will be saved along with the classifier. `test_full_data` is used to specify if a final test should be performed on all the data (after training on the training and validation datasets).
+The backbone (in torchscript and pytorch format) will be saved along with the classifier. `test_full_data` is used to specify if a final test should be performed on all the data (after training on the training and validation datasets).

 ### Run